All Episodes

 Half of the Democrat Party's protest constituent groups don't do that.

-You seriously, Ms. Whitman want to talk about undermining the character of America and focus on Trump.
+You seriously, Ms. Whitman, want to talk about undermining the character of America and focus on Trump?

-But Donald Trump has not done one thing that detracts from the character or the reputation of this country for crying out loud.
+I mean, he may be a lot of things, but Donald Trump has not done one thing that detracts from the character or the reputation of this country for crying out loud.

-I can give you a list of Democrats who you seem to want to sidle up to who are doing their level best to destroy this country as it was founded, who were doing their level best to transform this country away from its intentions as founded for crying out loud.
+I can give you a list of Democrats who you seem to want to sidle up to who are doing their level best to destroy this country as it was founded, who are doing their level best to transform this country away from its intentions as founded for crying out loud.

 And by the way, they have a huge list.

-The Washington Post has listed all of these highly respected, dignified Republicans, who, as a matter of principle, cannot support Trump.
+The Washington Post has listed all of these highly respected, dignified Republicans who, as a matter of principle, cannot support Trump.

 And they are heralded and they are celebrated.